-These equations make sense because when the observation and hidden variable given the variable become equal to the approximation by Gibbs sampling, the gradient should be zero and the training should stop.
+These equations make sense because when the observation variable and hidden variable given the observation variable become equal to the approximations by Gibbs sampling, the gradient should be zero and the training should stop.
 Note that some works in the literature restate Eqs. (\ref{equation_RBM_derivative_W_2}), (\ref{equation_RBM_derivative_b_2}), and (\ref{equation_RBM_derivative_c_2}) as \cite{hinton2002training,hinton2012practical,taylor2007modeling}:

 where $\langle . \rangle_\text{data}$ and $\langle . \rangle_\text{recon.}$ denote expectation over data and reconstruction of data, respectively.

 The training algorithm of RBM, using contrastive divergence, can be found in Algorithm \ref{algorithm_RBM_training_using_contrastive_divergence}.
 In this algorithm, we are using mini-batch gradient descent with the batch size $m$.
 If training dataset is not large, one can set $m=n$ to have gradient descent.
 This algorithm is iterative until convergence where, in every iteration, a mini-batch is sampled where we have an observation $\b{v}_i \in \mathbb{R}^d$ and a hidden variable $\b{h}_i \in \mathbb{R}^p$ for every $i$-th training data point.
 For every data point, we apply Gibbs sampling as shown in Algorithm \ref{algorithm_RBM_Gibbs_sampling}.
 After Gibbs sampling, gradients are calculated by Eqs. (\ref{equation_RBM_derivative_W_2}), (\ref{equation_RBM_derivative_b_2}), and (\ref{equation_RBM_derivative_c_2}) and then the variables are updated using a gradient descent step.